juxt/astro-website/src/pages/blog/tour.md

 ## Serendipity

-I'm currently in the midst of writing some blog posts about Event Driven Architecture.
-As part of this series we recreate some of the key concepts/features in "just Clojure".
-Serendipitously, at the latest Juxt Safari 🐘 session (read internal company knowledge sharing).
-Hak and Jeremy presented Trip: the Juxt just released library that's a take on datalog-in-a-namespace.
+I'm currently writing some blog posts about Event Driven Architecture.
+As part of this series, I recreate some of the key concepts/features in Clojure without using external services.

+Serendipitously, in the latest Juxt Safari 🐘 session (our internal tech talks),  Hak and Jeremy presented Trip: the just released library providing datalog in a name-space.

-For my EDA blog demo code, needed are:
+For my demo code, I needed:

- - an easy local way to store events for a data sourcing example i.e an eventstore
+ - an easy local way to store events for a data sourcing example i.e an event-store,
- - a way to store records for a topic on a message bus i.e a logstore (using Kafka's terminology for the storage abstraction)
+ - a way to store records for a topic on a message bus i.e a log-store (using Kafka's terminology for the storage abstraction).

- A perfect opportunity to have a play with Trip as the underlying, but local, backend 🙂.
+ A perfect opportunity to have a play with Trip as the underlying, but local, back-end 🙂.

 ## Events as Documents

-An event sourcing example uses hashes to represent the things that have happened to a robot.
+My blog post examples include an event-sourced robot that uses hashes to represent the events.

 ```clojure
 {:aggregate-id #uuid "73ff776c-572c-4fd7-9c4e-0ef829b57307",